Bayehd/service-desk-mobile/README.md

 # service desk-mobile
-A mobile application built for managing IT support and repair requests.
+A mobile application built for managing IT support and repair requests.Users can submit issues, track request status, view service history, and receive updates in real time.
+Designed for quick reporting and efficient communication between users and service technicians.

 Key Features: